Registered General Nurse – Aaron House, Penicuik, Edinburgh – Plus incentives

 - Competitive Salary

-- Night shifts available
+- Day and night shifts available

-- Full time contract on offer
+- Full time day contract and part time night contract on offer

 - On-going support with Training and Development

 - 28 Days Annual Leave including bank holidays

 - Provide leadership and support for care staff and act as an champion for residents safety and dignity